Is finding an easy crochet blanket tutorial on your list? Make a note, this easy crochet baby blanket pattern is free and suitable for beginners.

 Is this an easy crochet blanket tutorial?

-Yes, it is an easy crochet blanket tutorial as it uses only two basic crochet stitches: single crochet and double crochet.
+In brief, it is an easy crochet blanket tutorial as it uses only two basic crochet stitches: single crochet and double crochet.

-The only difference is that bobble stitch is formed by five double crochet stitches finished together.
+The only difference is that the bobble stitch is formed by five double crochet stitches finished together.
 If this concept is new to you, check out our step-by-step Bobble Stitch Tutorial first.

 Are you ready to make it?
 Let’s start with our easy Caroline crochet baby blanket tutorial.